-By spring 2017, Stockton University expects to complete the first phase of a major facilities expansion that will create a distinctive entrance on the Galloway Campus.
+By fall 2017, Stockton University expects to complete the first phase of a major facilities expansion that will create a distinctive entrance on the Galloway Campus.
 The state-of-the-art facilities will allow Stockton to accommodate more students and better prepare them for successful careers in science, technology, engineering and mathematics (STEM).

 Each year, the University receives about 5,500 freshmen applications and 3,000 transfer applications, and welcomes between 1,150-1,200 freshmen and 1,400 transfer students each year.